 I take full responsibility for the group growing a bit to the north and south.
 If I’d been a better shot, you’d be looking at a 1/2 inch group at 15 yards.
 That’s damned impressive for a $400 gun.

-All that said, the SP2022 is SIG SAUER’s red-headed stepchild.
-SIG’s marketing department is busy pimping 1911s and the Mk25 over their 10-year-old polymer-framed pistol.
+All that said, the SP2022 is Sig Sauer’s red-headed stepchild.
+Sig’s marketing department is busy pimping 1911s and the Mk25 over their 10-year-old polymer-framed pistol.
 Aftermarket parts are noticeable by their absence.
-Grips and holsters are as rare as an RF edit without a supermodel link.
+Grips and holsters are fairly rare.
 There isn’t a 22lr conversion kit for maximum plinkage.
-And yet they’re selling like hotcakes.
+And yet, at their low price, they’re understandably selling like hotcakes.

 No wonder.
 The “Poor Man’s P226” is a perfect poor man’s P226.
 It offers less weight, looks great (for the most part) and shoots as well as any $500 gun you can name.
 It hasn’t replaced the Glock 17 as my go-to recommendation for first time 9mm handgun owners, but I’m thinking about it . . .